ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 For running locally against docker instances of the following services:
 - hmpps-auth
 - hmpps-nomis-prisoner-api
+- localstack
 - run this application independently e.g. in IntelliJ

-`docker compose up hmpps-auth hmpps-nomis-prisoner-api`
+`docker compose up hmpps-auth hmpps-nomis-prisoner-api localstack`

 or

-`docker-compose up hmpps-auth hmpps-nomis-prisoner-api`
+`docker-compose up hmpps-auth hmpps-nomis-prisoner-api localstack`

 Running all services including this service